kike-canaries/canairio_firmware/README.md

 ![releases assets](images/assets.jpg)

-please uncompress the zip file and connect your CanAirIO device to your USB and execute the next command for upload the firmware to your model board, for example for an ESP32DevKit board you should run the next commands:
+please uncompress the zip file and connect your CanAirIO device to your USB and execute the next command to upload the firmware to your board, for example for an ESP32DevKit board you should run the next commands:

 ### Linux and MacOSx